JH-Pixels/sharednotes/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to My Notes
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Hey, welcome to my public obsidian vault.
+This Vault is similar to my private Obsidian Vault, but I did leave out a lot of notes and a few folders.
+If you are curious about my personal Vault structure, check out the [My Personal Vault] note.